-The Technical Ordinance on Waste (TOW) demanded a ban on landfill for combustible waste in February 1996.
-With the creation of a Foundation, the car importers laid the Foundation for the search and implementation of environmentally sound and economically viable solution for the recovery of ASR (Shredder light fraction).
-About a quarter of the weight of the vehicle accrues after shredding as ASR.
-ASR consists of plastics, rubber, pulp, textiles, glass and dirt, and includes around 10 percent residual metals because of the coarse separation in the shredder process.
-ASR is hazardous waste.
+In February 1996, the Technical Ordinance on Waste (TVA) of the Swiss Confederation stipulated a landfill ban for combustible waste.
+With the creation of the Foundation Auto Recycling Switzerland, the car importers laid the basis for the search and implementation of an environmentally sound and economically viable solution for the processing of ASR (automotive shredder residue / shredder light fraction), since about a quarter of the weight of the vehicle is transformed into ASR during shredding.
+Shredder residue (SR) consists of plastics, rubber, fibrous materials, textiles, glass and dirt, and includes about 10 percent residual metals as a result of the coarse separation in the shredding process.
+SR is considered hazardous waste.

-After extensive investigations ASR could be disposed of thermally from MSWI (muncipal solid waste incineration plant) from 1996 onwards.
-The mixing ratio for the House refuse was set to 5% by the Federal Office for the environment.
+After extensive research, ASR can be thermally disposed by municipal waste incineration plants (MWIP) since 1996.
+The mixing ratio of SR in the household refuse has been set at 5 percent by the Federal Office for the Environment (FOEN).

-Thus the emission behavior does not change, the organic substances are burnt and slag can be deposited without any risk to the environment in the landfills.
-So reduce the volume by 70 percent and the mass by 50 percent.
+This has no effect of the emission behaviour, the organic materials are incinerated and slag is deposited in landfill sites without any risk to the environment.
+The volume is thus reduced by 70 percent and the mass by 50 percent.
 The high calorific value of ASR is used as valuable energy for producing electricity and district heating.

-Compared with the previous deposit, this step means a great environmental progress.
-However, higher costs associated with this recovery.
-To create a balance to the lower landfill costs of foreign works of the shredder, paid the Foundation disposal contributions to Swiss Shredder works.
-Control and calculation basis, the shredder works must submit the cancelled logbooks of shredded vehicle.
+Compared with the previously practiced disposal, this step represents a great environmental progress.
+However, this type of treatment is associated with significantly higher costs.
+In order to create a balance to the lower landfill costs of foreign shredder facilities, the Foundation pays disposal contributions to the Swiss shredder plants.
+As proof and as a basis for calculation, they must submit the cancelled logbooks of the shredded vehicles.

-In addition to the MSWI solution, the Foundation examined further procedures.
-But no environmentally and economically better technology on the market is up today.
-Also technical improvements in the treatment of MSWI residues are emerging, which represent a further stage of development.
-First, the waste heat and power plant in Hinwil, then the MSWI Monthey have realized the dry slag discharge.
-Compared with the usual wet discharge, this system has some advantages such as better quality and quantity of sorting metals.
-In a large-scale project of Hinwil, the focus on the recovery of fine metals under 5 mm grain size is examined.
-Measurements with ASR which are financially supported by the Foundation are intended.
+In addition to the MWIP solution, the Foundation examined other procedures.
+But to this day, there is no better technology on the market from an environmental and economic point of view.
+In addition, technical improvements in the treatment of MWIP residues are coming on stream, representing a further level of development.
+The thermal waste treatment plant in Hinwil and later the MWIP of Monthey have realized dry slag discharge.
+Compared to the previously standard wet discharge, this system has a number of advantages such as improved quality and quantity of the separated metals.
+A large-scale project in Hinwil focusses on the recovery of fine metals with a grain size under 5 mm.
+Measurements with ASR, which are financially supported by the Foundation, are also planned.

-With the wholly owned since the year 2000 ASR thermal recycling, Switzerland within Europe holds a leading position.
-The Foundation is however open to consider alternative solutions which are ecologically and economically better than that practiced today.
+Thanks to the thermal treatment of the complete ASR since the year 2000, Switzerland holds a leading position within Europe.
+However, the Foundation is open to consider alternative solutions which are ecologically and economically superior to currently practiced methods.